mseitzdev/MS_Portfolio/readme.txt

 2: check permissions for files, make sure things have proper readability

 3: Check files menu.php and header.php to ensure that the directories line up.
 May be different on different hosting setups compared to XAMPP test environment.
+      - I.E, you need to remove "/MS_Portfolio/" anywhere you find it in a path if you move this website to the root directory of the web server it is being used on.